martinisaksen/calendarapp-docs/docs/source-schemas/html-lite/overview.md

 6. Re-validate after each change.

 If list-page time is unreliable, use a temporary parseable `literal:` start time to keep cards from being dropped, then overwrite with detail-page `startDate` + `startTime` mappings.

+## Human Workflow Variant

+Use the same order as AI-first workflow, but validate after each manual selector change and keep notes on:
+- why each selector was chosen
+- what failed and how it was corrected
+- final validation evidence for admin handoff

+## Reliability Principles

+- Parse success is necessary but not sufficient.
+Validate field completeness for product-facing fields.
+- Prefer schema-first fixes over runtime code changes.
+- Runtime/platform code changes are acceptable only when generic and reusable across all sources.
+- If list cards are teaser-only, use detail-page enrichment instead of brittle list selectors.
+- For API-backed sources, verify field projection is not suppressing rich fields such as long descriptions or address fields.

 ## End-to-End Flow